Itzskade/Itzskade/README.md

 # Roger Marín Navarro

 ## 👨‍💻 **About me**

-I am currently a student at 42 Barcelona.
+Currently student at 42 Barcelona.
 I'm passionate about **cybersecurity**, **ethical hacking**, **low-level programming**, and **web development**.
 I enjoy exploring a variety of languages and frameworks to deepen my understanding and build efficient, modern software.